 How to locate it

 The custom roles feature is part of the larger account permissions.
-Therefore, to access it, start by clicking on your profile picture in the bottom left corner, selecting "Admin", and then click into the "Permissions" section, as shown below.
+Therefore, to access it, start by clicking on your profile picture in the upper right corner, selecting "Administration", and then click into the "Permissions" section, as shown below.

 Create a new role

 Custom roles are created based off of existing roles (also known as user types) on the account, and they can then be customized and assigned to any user.

 To start creating a new role, click on the "New role" button at the top of the screen, as shown below.

 Next, enter a name for your custom role and select an existing role which it will inherit permissions from.
 As an example, if you select the existing role of "Guest", your new custom role will inherit the default permissions that a guest has such as the ability to only access boards that are shared with them (amongst other Guest permissions as well).

 Once complete, click on "Create" to finalize the creation of your new role!

 Define its permissions

 Now that you've created a new role on your account, it's time to define and customize the permissions that it entails!
 To do so, make sure your new role is selected and highlighted in blue under "Account roles" and then select specific permissions on the right side to apply them to that role, or de-select them to remove that capability from the role.